moseschmiedel/bachelor-thesis/text/thesis.typ

 The variable `node_state` is used in the core application function `LoraLocator_Process()` to determine the last action that was performed before the core function was called.
 The possible node states are:
 / NODE_STATE_INIT: State the application is in after initialization.
-Start of the application lifecycle.
+Start of the application life cycle.
 / NODE_STATE_INTERVAL_START: State after the main application interval was triggered. `Ping_t` is transmitted or received depending on
     device type.
 / NODE_STATE_RX_END: State after node was receive mode.
 The received packet is decoded and the next action is triggered